AceCentre/X80/firmware/WirelessSwitch/Readme.md

 ## Roadmap

 - [x] Get basic code working
-- [x] Add in pairing functionality by bringing close to central device
+- [x] Add in pairing functionality
 - [ ] Get video demo working
 - [x] Add in low power features
 - [ ] Adapt for x80
 - [x] Write demo code for PC
 - [ ] Create docs page on Ace site
-- [ ] Add ability to listen for more than one mac address (more than one switch)
+- [ ] Add ability to listen for more than one switch

 ## Licence